-The Nylas MCP server gives AI agents typed tools for email, calendar, and contacts — no SDK integration or API calls required.
-Your agent asks to “list my emails” or “create an event,” and the MCP server handles the Nylas API calls.
+The Nylas MCP server gives AI agents typed tools for email, calendar, contacts, and Notetaker — no SDK integration or API calls required.
+Your agent asks to “list my messages,” “create an event,” or “send a Notetaker to this meeting,” and the MCP server handles the Nylas API calls.

 Works with any MCP-compatible client: Claude Code, Claude Desktop, Cursor, Windsurf, VS Code, OpenAI Codex CLI, and more.